United States constitutional criminal procedure: Self-incrimination

 While the Self-Incrimination Clause primarily implicates the law of criminal investigations, the Clause also protects against self-incrimination that may occur at trial.
 Plainly, the Clause prevents the government from compelling the defendant to testify against himself or herself at trial.
 Further, if the defendant chooses to testify, the Clause prevents the state from requiring her to testify first.
-But, if the defendant testifies, she cannot claim the privilege against self-incrimination with respect to cross-examination within the scope of the direct examination.
+But, if the defendant testifies, he or she cannot claim the privilege against self-incrimination with respect to cross-examination within the scope of the direct examination.

 Similarly, the Clause "forbids either comment by the prosecution on the accused's silence or instructions by the court that such silence is evidence of guilt."
 This principle applies at the sentencing phase, even after a plea of guilty.
 While the defendant is entitled to a jury instruction forbidding adverse inferences from his or her failure to testify, a defendant is not entitled to prevent such an instruction.

 "Nothing in the Fifth Amendment privilege entitles a defendant as a matter of constitutional right to await the end of the State's case before announcing the nature of his defense, any more than it entitles him to await the jury's verdict on the State's case-in-chief before deciding whether or not to take the stand himself."
 For example, a jurisdiction may require the defendant to disclose intended alibi witnesses before trial.